lyft/cartography/docs/root/modules/aws/schema.md

         ```
         (LoadBalancerV2)-[EXPOSE]->(EC2Instance)
         ```
+`EXPOSE` relationshiohip also holds the protocol, port and TargetGroupArn the load balancer points to.

 - LoadBalancerV2's can be part of EC2SecurityGroups but only if their `type` = "application".
 NLBs don't have SGs.